In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook the onion

 In a large frying pan over medium heat, warm 1 to 2 teaspoons oil until hot but not smoking.
 Add the onion, season with salt and pepper, and cook, stirring occasionally, until lightly browned and softened, 6 to 8 minutes.
 Transfer to a plate.
 Wipe out the pan.
-While the onion is cooking, prepare the potatoes and green beans.
+While the onion is cooking, start preparing the potatoes and green beans.

-Cook the potatoes and beans
+Cook the potatoes and green beans

 In another large frying pan over medium-high heat, warm 1 to 2 tablespoons butter or oil (from your pantry) until hot but not smoking.
 Working in batches if needed, arrange the potatoes in a single layer, season with salt and pepper, and cook, turning occasionally, until golden brown and crisp, 12 to 14 minutes, adding more butter or oil between batches if needed.